ketch/nodepy/doc/index.rst

     (hence powerful) representaton of an object is used whenever possible.
 Thus, order conditions are generated using products on rooted trees (or other recursions) rather than being hard-coded.
-  * **Floating-point representation**: Most quantities, such as coefficients of integration methods, are represented with double-precision numbers.
+  * **Numerical representation**: The most precise representation possible is used for quantities such as coefficients: rational numbers (using SymPy's Rational class) when available, floating-point numbers otherwise.
-    This means also that, for the most part, properties of methods that are in truth exact (discretely-valued) are determined by numerical calculations, using appropriate tolerances.
-Thus the "order" of a method is determined by checking whether the order conditions are satisfied to within a small value (near machine-epsilon).
+    Where necessary, method properties are determined by numerical calculations, using appropriate tolerances.
+Thus the "order" of a method with floating-point coefficients is determined by checking whether the order conditions are
-    Of course, for some purposes an exact representation of rational coefficients and exact computation of method properties would be preferable.
-However, since such an approach would be less generally applicable, this is planned as future work.
+    satisfied to within a small value (near machine-epsilon).
+    For efficiency reasons, coefficients are always converted to floating-point for purposes of applying the method to a problem.

 In general, user-friendliness of the interface and readability of the code are prioritized over performance.